googleapis/sdk-platform-java/gapic-generator-java/DEVELOPMENT.md

         path = "/absolute/path/to/your/local/gapic-generator-java",
     )

-    # gax-java is part of gapic-generator-java repository
+    # gax-java is part of sdk-platform-java repository
     local_repository(
         name = "com_google_api_gax_java",
         path = "/absolute/path/to/your/local/gapic-generator-java/gax-java",